tegandbiscuits/PicNameSort/README.md

 It will also make a folder with copies of your pictures just in case.
 But you should still verify came out right before deleting the backups.

+**Note:** There's a small glitch where if you use PicNameSort on a picture with the same name as it would become, then it will be changed to the "_X" format.
+This should still be safe for you pictures.

 ##How to use
 ###Dependencies